 Are you heading to Oahu on a budget?
 You can save a lot of money on food if you know where to eat.
 Keep scrolling for the best restaurants in Waikiki for people traveling to Hawaii on a budget.

-This post about the best restaurants in Waikiki for budget travelers contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about the best restaurants in Waikiki for budget travelers was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 One of the best ways to explore and get to know a new place when traveling is through food.
 Food is easily understandable, doesn’t need much translation, and most importantly, tells a variety of stories.